|

 and proof.
 Narratives are classified by the scientist as belonging to a different mentality: savage, primitive, underdeveloped,

+alienated, prejudice, ignorance among others.
 However, Lyotard pointed out scientific knowledge cannot know and make known that it

 is the true knowledge without resorting to a narrative, a kind of knowledge which from its point of view is no knowledge at

 all.
 It could be said therefore that there is a recurrence of the narratives in the scientific.
+The Grand Narratives or Meta-narratives A grand narrative (grands recits) is a story or narrative that is presumed to

 have great generality and represents a final and apodictic truth.
 Also called meta-narratives, they are second order narratives